-Dom Sacho having returned to Malaca he desired to go back in search of the Moors and learning they had gone he remained And Jorge Albuquerque gave permission to Antonio de Pina a young gentleman fo the Royal Bed Chamber of the King of Portugal to proceed in a junk to the Island of Iaoaj to do trade.
+Dom Sacho having returned to Malaca he desired to go back in search of the Moors and learning they had gone he remained there.
+And Jorge Albuquerque gave permission to Antonio de Pina a young gentleman fo the Royal Bed Chamber of the King of Portugal to proceed in a junk to the Island of Iaoa† to do trade.
 Three Portuguese accompanied him and one of them was Bernaldo Drago a man who had long been established in Malaca.
-Returning from Iaoa to Malaca he put into the port of Pao:}: on account of the weather.
+Returning from Iaoa to Malaca he put into the port of Paot on account of the weather.
 This city is situate on the coast near to Malaca and as its King was a friend of the Portuguese, the King of Bintao \ took him as a son-in-law giving him one of his daughters as wife and he was moved to enter into this relationship because he was making war on the Portuguese who continued to frequent his port and the coast of his Kingdom.
-This marriage was very secret because as long as it was unknown the King of Pao caused great harm to the Portuguese covertly the latter being ignorant, Antonio de Pina happened to visit the of what was occurring.
-And he believing the King to be a friend of the Port of Pao.
-Portuguese, as before, sent ashore for victuals.
+This marriage was very secret because as long as it was unknown the King of Pao caused great harm to the Portuguese covertly the latter being ignorant, of what was occurring.
+Antonio de Pina happened to visit the Port of Pao.
+And he believing the King to be a friend of the Portuguese, as before, sent ashore for victuals.
 The King knowing the vessel was in port sent to enquire of Antonio de Pina if anything else was required from his city and that he would send it willingly.
 He sent out at the same time many fresh provisions.
 But that night he despatched seven vessels with 280 fighting men. in addition to the rowers who were doubled, who, on the break of day, boarded the Portuguese vessel from all sides.
 Antonio de Pina, Bernaldo Drago and the other Portuguese fought until they could do no more and having killed some of the enemy the factor of the vessel fell and Antonio de Pina, Bernaldo Drago and the other Portuguese were taken prisoner and the vessel captured with all that it contained.
-All was delivered to the King of Pao who, very happy, sent the prisoners to the King of Bintao who tried to make them enter Islam offering them great threats if they did not agree.
-The Portuguese, with great constancy replied that he could do what he liked, as they would not abandon their faith which was the true one and embrace his which was completely false.
-The King seeing that they were firm in their refusal of his proposal ordered that each one be fixed to a cannon and blown to pieces for confessing to our Holy Faith, and they died martyrs.
-And nothing was known of this in Malaca for some time.
+All was delivered to the King of Pao who, very happy, sent the prisoners to the King of Bintao who tried to